NabobiA7/Data-Analysis-Dashboard/README.md

 -![Power BI Visual Screenshot](https://github.com/NabobiA7/Data-Analysis-Dashboard/blob/main/Git_Power_BI_Visual.png)
 # Project Insight
 - The key observations based on the insights:
-1. State Maharashtra has the highest concentration of Xiaomi and Samsung “outlets, making up 27.73% of the total outlets nationwide.
+1. State Maharashtra has the highest concentration of **Xiaomi and Samsung** outlets, making up 27.73% of the total outlets nationwide.
 2. “Xiaomi” is also the most dominant brand in Manipur, Jammu, and Kashmir, Mizoram, which are interestingly situated in the **North & Northeastern** parts of India.
 3. The sum of the cumulative count from the year 2018 to 2022 is 9.55 billion.
 4. Xiaomi, Vivo, and Samsung have the highest count in terms of max count by year-end & also by quarter.